GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

   divert users or provide links to any other site that mimics Chrome Web Store or passes itself off as Chrome Web Store.
 Your Product and its user experience also must not mimic functionality or warnings from a user's operating system or browser.
-Any changes to device settings must be made with the user’s knowledge and consent and be easily reversible by the user.
+Any changes to device settings must be made with the user's knowledge and consent and be easily reversible by the user.

   We do not allow products which deceive or mislead users, including in the content, title, description, or screenshots.